osg-htc/operations/docs/external-oasis-repos.md

         :::console
         print_osg_repos|grep <EXAMPLE.OPENSCIENCEGRID.ORG>

-1. Add the FNAL and BNL Stratum-1 operators to the ticket and ask them to remove the repository.
-Wait for the Stratum-1 operators to finish before proceeding.
+1. Add the BNL Stratum-1 operator to the ticket and ask him to remove the repository.
+Wait for him to finish before proceeding.
 1. Run the following command on `oasis`, `oasis-itb`, `oasis-replica` and `oasis-replica-itb`:

         :::console
         remove_osg_repository -f <EXAMPLE.OPENSCIENCEGRID.ORG>
+1. Immediately add the FNAL Stratum-1 operator to the ticket and ask him to remove the repository as well.
+    This one cannot be done earlier because that Stratum-1 automatically adds all repositories oasis-replica has, but it has to be done within 8 hours or an alarm will start going off.

 Response to Security Incident on an External Repository